 Most experts agree that while a stepparent may love and respect their stepchildren, they may never develop that personal and close bond with them that they have with their own children.
 Many times, stepparents who do not have biological children of their own bond better with stepchildren than the other way around.
 Additionally, the age of the stepchildren when the stepparent is brought into their lives also affects how much bonding goes on.
 If children are very young and the stepparent begins to parent the child and love it, then a special bond will be formed.

 Notably, if a family is fragmented by divorce and one or both parents remarry when the children are older, then developing a special bond with the stepparent can be a very difficult process.
-In return, the stepparent may find it very hard to develop a relationship with stepchildren that harbor feelings of a reconciliation between their parents.
+In return, the stepparent may find it very hard to develop a relationship with stepchildren who harbor hopes for a reconciliation between their parents.

-Children that hold onto hope of the parents getting back together often view the new person in their mom or dad’s life as an intruder, the person that is standing in the way of their parents getting back together.
-Children that are able to accept the new person in their parent’s life will typically feel conflicted between the love and loyalty for the other parent and this new person in the other parent’s life.
-Sadly, this makes marriages difficult because stepchildren frequently feel guilty about accepting the stepparent as if they are not being loyal to their biological parent.
+Children who hold onto the hope of the parents getting back together often view the new person in their mom or dad’s life as an intruder, the person that is standing in the way of their parents getting back together.
+Children who are able to accept the new person in their parent’s life will typically feel conflicted between the love and loyalty for the other parent and this new person in the other parent’s life.
+Sadly, this makes remarriages difficult because stepchildren frequently feel guilty about accepting the stepparent as if they are not being loyal to their biological parent.

 Useful Tips That Can Be Used to Promote Healthy Stepparenting